-People at risk of developing schizophrenia or other forms of psychosis, often linked to a family history or genetics, have a mental illness triggered when they take LSD and other hallucinogens.
+People at risk of developing schizophrenia or other forms of psychosis, often linked to family history or genetics, may have a mental illness triggered when they take LSD and other hallucinogens.
 These effects on the brain are psychedelic effects and can lead to hallucinations and sometimes a bad journey.
-Some drug-induced psychosis can cause hallucinations, persistent hallucinations and hallucinations or perception disorders (HPPD).
+Some drug-induced psychosis can cause hallucinations, persistent hallucinations, and hallucinations, or perception disorders (HPPD).
 These episodes can be random and spontaneous and colloquially referred to as flashbacks, causing a person to relive hallucinations from a previous journey for no apparent reason.

 This article compares drug-induced psychosis with symptoms of schizophrenia and examines why they are inextricably linked in individuals.
 Drugs - inducing psychosis is characterized by hallucinations and delusions that occur as a result of the effects of the drug on the brain.

 An individual’s shift in consciousness makes it difficult to discern what is real and what is not, and hallucinations relate to phenomena that are not real.
 Hallucinations are typically visual and characterized by the individual feeling, seeing, and hearing vividly things that do not really exist.
 They are characterized by intense sensory perception and the ability of the individual to feel, see, hear, and perceive things that do not really exist.

 If you are diagnosed with drug-induced psychosis and you are addicted to alcohol or drugs, you may have a so-called underlying mental illness, which must be treated independently of your drug addiction.
 Drugs such as cocaine, cannabis, and hallucinogens can exacerbate the symptoms of existing mental illness, while taking such substances over long periods can also cause you to develop some of the symptoms of psychosis, including paranoia.